salmonix/incremental_query_cache/README.md

-# query_cache
+# incremental_query_cache

+One solution to the Incremental View Maintenance problem.

 ## Synopsis

-The query cache stores the result set of queries and offers a simple API to update that result set.
-The cache table is identified by the query itself.
-The query must return entities that can be uniquely indexed to update _entities_ of the result set.
+The query cache, similarly to a materialized view, stores the result set of queries and offers a simple API to update that result set.
+The logical differences are the followings:

-For detecting changes the use of a last_change TS attribute in the source table, but any monotonic incremental attribute can be used.
-The advantage of using a TS is taht it is the same in the whole database, the disadvantage is that it depends on the environment (not pure function).
-It may mean problems with clock skew or other changes in the DB or system time understaning.
-Using an incremental attribute on a table has the advantage of being deterministic but depends on the table.
+- the main source table (most likely the biggest one in of the query) must contain a monotonic incremental attribute (eg. TS, PK)
+- calling the cache only the deltas are calculated since the last call

+Implementational differences:

+- client code need some adaptation: the user must provide the update SQL for updating the view.

 Note: for some background details see the Milan_PgConf_2019_Presentation.odp file, from slide 9.

 ## Limitations

-1. currently there is no DELETE algorithm implemented
+- currently there is no DELETE algorithm implemented
-2. the result set must have a unique key constraint
-3. the user must provide the update SQL

 ## Installation